njgibbon/nicks-python-kata/nicks_py_algs/docs/reverse.md

 ## Key takeaways
 • Slicing is the most efficient way to reverse a string in python.
 • 'Reverse' to swap inline and 'reversed' for a copy perform well and are clearer.
 • String concatenation as implemented in the slower algorithms should be avoided.
 • Benchmarking is useful to see things we can't concretely detect otherwise.
 • Code runs fast - the slowest implementation was still only around 1 1,000th of a second.

-## Resources
+## Other resources

 https://www.python.org/dev/peps/pep-0322/